 Makes sense—done well, online chat is the customer support tool that keeps on giving.
 Proactive chat windows and 1:1 live chat support can triage tickets, reduce operating costs, increase customer satisfaction, and boost agent productivity.
 It can even have an impact beyond the support team, helping drive sales conversions when embedded thoughtfully through an ecommerce experience.
 Read on for some tips that will help ensure you get the most out of your chat implementation.

-At a minimum, you must understand why you’re using online chat.
-What business objective will chat facilitate?
-Live chat should be fully aligned with your company’s business goals and its role in reaching those goals should be crystal clear.
+When identifying how live chat fits into your strategy, at a minimum, you must first identify why you’re using it.
+What business objective will chat facilitate, particularly from a customer support perspective?
+Live chat should be fully aligned with your company’s business goals, integrated into a full omnichannel support solution, and its role in reaching those goals should be crystal clear.
 Some might include:

 - Proactively solving customer issues before they arise

 - Reducing shopping cart abandonment